JasperNaberman/Programming-Project/REPORT.md

 When a country is clicked in the sunburst, a function is called, which is defined later in the script, and which will zoom in on the clicked element, to let the user take a closer look at that element.
 When an element is clicked the name of that element of it's parent is also displayed in the dropdown menu.
 When the inout of the dropdown menu changes, the sunburst will zoom in on the requested country.
 Also a function is defined to be called by other scripts such as the map or the bar chart, which will also zoom in on the corresponding country.
 * barchart.js: after setting some general variables this script appends a svg-element to the body with the declared properties.
 It loads the data from the datafile and pushes the whished values to an array as if it was a dict.
 It appends a title to the chart and appends the axes of the chart to the svg.
 Then it adds all the bars, which the height representing the value of that country in the data (i.e. the amount of immigrants of that country).
 Then the script defines a function which is called when the user clicks on the radio buttons and which will sort the bar chart either alphabetically with the names of the countries, or reversed numerical (from high to low), based on the amount of immigrants of the countries.
+When a bar is clicked on the bar chart, a function is called to zoom in at the sunburst on the corresponding country.

 #### Data
 This repository knows 4 data files.